alexakreizinger/ps2hackswiki/docs/software/create-drive-partitions.md

       ![drive_partition_0](../assets/drive_partition_0.png){ width="500" }
     </figure>

-1. In this menu, the circle is used to select.
+1. Within uLaunchELF/wLaunchELF, the circle is used to select.
 Press circle to advance to the `FileBrowser`.

     <figure markdown="span">
       ![drive_partition_1](../assets/drive_partition_1.png){ width="500" }